-First, let’s take a look at where this unique molecule comes from and how it works in your body.
+Let’s take a look at where the unique NO molecule comes from and how it works in your body.

-Blood Flow: Crucial for Brain and Cellular Health, and Healthy, Normal Blood Pressure
+How Nitrates Play a Role in Your Brain Health, Cellular Health, and Healthy, Normal Blood Pressure

-Hearing the word “nitrates” may make you think of bacon, hot dogs, ham and other cured meats, but there’s another type of nitrates that’s far healthier.
+Hearing the word “nitrates” may make you think of bacon, hot dogs, ham and other cured meats, but there’s a natural type of nitrates that’s far healthier.

-Cured meats contain added nitrites, and because they can convert into potentially dangerous nitrosamines, especially if heated, I definitely recommend that you avoid eating them as much as possible.
+Cured meats contain added nitrites, and because these can convert into potentially dangerous nitrosamines, especially if heated, it is wise to avoid eating them as much as possible.

 On the other hand, foods like beets, spinach and radishes contain naturally occurring nitrates.

-When consumed, the bacteria in your mouth convert these nitrates to nitrites, but because these vegetables are also rich in antioxidants that help negate their harmful effects, they don’t present a hazard to your health.
+When you consume these nitrates, the bacteria in your mouth convert them to nitrites.
+But because these vegetables are also rich in antioxidants, they help negate the harmful effects so they don’t present a hazard to your health.

-Instead, these naturally occurring nitrates may offer potential health benefits.
-And all because of their conversion to that remarkable substance known as nitric oxide.*
+In fact, these naturally occurring nitrates may offer potential health benefits.*

 Health-promoting nitrates in vegetables boost the production of nitric oxide, or NO, in the cells that line your arteries.
 These cells, called endothelial cells, line the entire interior surface of your circulatory system – from your heart to your distant capillaries.